GarciaInes/Scrum-Mastering/Planning/Antipatterns.md

 Else can wait <br/>
 The Product Owner eill be a big help on this.<br/>

+##### When assigning tickets is expected<br/>
+Sometimes a team just need to be explicitely given the permission to own their own destiny<br/>
+What is stopping us to pick the next item from the top? (growing opportunity)<br/>

 ## “We plan, but recognize the limits of planning in a turbulent environment.” - Agile Manifesto

 ### WATCH OUT